1nk/DayZBanditAI/README.md

 * Zombies cannot attack or damage AI bandits, but will chase and follow them.
 * Zombie corpses tend to build up in large cities as AI bandits continuously hunt them down, causing noticeable lag if left to hunt zombies.
 * AI bandits tend to "forget" about the player after their initial encounter, and do not chase the player.
-* AI bandits do not work together or use vehicles
+* AI bandits do not use vehicles
 * AI bandits have no sense of self-preservation, and do not run when surrounded by zombies
 * Cannot fully replicate the experience of online gameplay with human players.